Jet schemes of singular surfaces of types $D_4^0$ and $D_4^1$ in characteristic $2$: Jet schemes of a singular surface of type

 \section{Jet schemes of a singular surface of type $D_4^1$}

-In this section, we prove Theorem \ref{main theorem1} and Theorem \ref{main theorem2}.
-For Theorem \ref{main theorem1}, we can prove it in almost the same way as in \cite{M2} and Theorem \ref{irreducible decomposition D_4^0}.
-However, we need more elaborate analysis to show that $Z_m^0$ is irreducible.
+In this section, we prove the statements of Theorem \ref{main theorem1} and Theorem \ref{main theorem2} on the singular surface of type $D_4^1$.
+The proof goes mostly in the same way as in \cite{M2} and Theorem \ref{irreducible decomposition D_4^0}, but we need more elaborate analysis to show that $Z_m^0$ is irreducible.